 Students may make payment in the following ways.

-Electronic Funds Transfer (EFT): Students may arrange to make electronic payment via Flywire through my.newpaltz.edu.
+- Electronic Funds Transfer (EFT): Students may arrange to make electronic payment via Flywire through my.newpaltz.edu.
 The student initiates the transfer, and Flywire converts the currency to U.S. dollars and transmits the payment to the College.
-The student’s Banner Student Account is automatically credited when the funds are received.
+The student’s account is automatically credited when the funds are received.
 Please be aware that additional costs such as currency exchange rates and credit card service fees may be incurred for international transactions.
 Total costs are displayed when selecting your payment method in Flywire.
 Please contact the Office of Student Accounts if you have any questions about your invoice before making payment.

 Deadlines and Late Fees